qu1x/signifix/README.md

 ### Localizations

-Until there is a recommended and possible implicit localization system for Rust, explicit localization can be achieved by wrapping the `Signifix` type into a locale-sensitive newtype which implements the `Display` trait via the `Signifix::fmt()` method:
+Until there is a recommended and possibly implicit localization system for Rust, explicit localization can be achieved by wrapping the `Signifix` type into a locale-sensitive newtype which implements the `Display` trait via the `Signifix::fmt()` method: